atony2099/blog/content/posts/tech/golang/base/test.md

 1. table test：  a series of tes

-2. run test parallel:  t.run
+1. run test parallel:  t.run

+## test in go